Best ANPR Camera System Setup - NVR IPCAMERA SECURITY

 Of these three, we see that camera setup holds the most potential for improvement for businesses and consumers to significantly bolster their ANPR results.
 We draw this conclusion because we know that our Plate Recognizer ANPR engine has been thoroughly tested and optimized to handle blurry, low-resolution, and dark images as well as other aspects of the real-world environment.
 Feel free to reference the results of our ALPR benchmarking exercise.

 Further, counter to claims from camera manufacturers, we see that a modest, mid-range or even low-end IP camera performs just as well as a high-end, expensive camera.
 Of course, no LPR camera vendor is going to admit this because they need a way to justify their existence.
-As a side note, we even have customers running our software with existing CCTV cameras.
+As a side note, we even have customers running our software with existing cameras.

 From our years of experience supporting and helping clients troubleshoot their license plate recognition systems, we have observed how the proper camera setup along with a strong ANPR engine can be an effective solution to detect and decode vehicle license plates.
-This article offers specific tips and suggestions on best set up your camera to maximize your ANPR.
+This article offers specific tips and suggestions on best your camera to maximize your ANPR.

 Before You Begin, an Important Note